Dixie Watts Dalton

 Courses taught:

-Dixie began her career in 1993 as an Assistant Professor and extension specialist in Virginia Tech's Agricultural and Applied Economics Department.
-She focused on undergraduate teaching and advising, served a term as Undergraduate Coordinator, and conducted extension programming on tobacco economics and agribusiness marketing.
-She was promoted to Associate Professor in 1999.
-For her contributions to the department, college, and university, she was awarded both the Alumni Award for Excellence in Teaching and the Alumni Award for Excellence in Advising in 2003 and earned the award for outstanding teaching from the American Association of Agricultural Economics.
-For her contributions to industry, she received awards from Virginia Farm Bureau, the Virginia Agribusiness Council, and the Association of Cooperative Educators.
+Dixie began her career in 1993 as an assistant professor and Extension specialist in Virginia Tech's Department of Agricultural and Applied Economics.
+She focused on undergraduate teaching and advising, served a term as undergraduate coordinator, and conducted Extension programming on tobacco economics and agribusiness marketing.
+She was promoted to associate professor in 1999.
+For her contributions to the department, college, and university, she was awarded both the Alumni Award for Excellence in Teaching and the Alumni Award for Excellence in Advising in 2003 and earned the award for outstanding undergraduate teaching (more than ten years) from the American Association of Agricultural Economics (AAEA).
+For her contributions to the industry, she received awards from the Virginia Farm Bureau, the Virginia Agribusiness Council, and the Association of Cooperative Educators.